Frank Powell

-Frank Powell (born Francis William Powell, May 8, 1877) was a Canadian-born stage and silent film actor, director, producer, and screenwriter who worked predominantly in the United States.
+Francis William Powell (May 8, 1877 – 1946) was a Canadian-born American stage and silent film actor, director, producer, and screenwriter who worked predominantly in the United States.
 He is also credited with "discovering" Theda Bara and casting her in a starring role in the 1915 release A Fool There Was.
 Her performance in that production, under Powell's direction, quickly earned Bara widespread fame as the film industry's most popular evil seductress or on-screen "vamp".